astralfrontier-itch-io/witch/rules/rules.md

 ### Setting the position

-The possible positions are **Boring**, **Risky**, and **Stupid**.
+The possible positions are **Boring**, **Risky**, and **Foolish**.
 Boring actions are low-risk, low-reward actions like library research where failure is still possible, but not dramatic.
 Risky actions are challenging, but can pay off if successful.
-Stupid actions are foolhardy, dangerous, or desperate, things you only do when things are bad.
+Foolish actions are foolhardy, dangerous, or desperate, things you only do when things are bad.
 The default position is Risky.